Lampjaw/discordgobot/README.md

 `GetCommandPrefix(message Message) string` - Returns the prefix as configured in the GobotConf or the default if none is available

-`Open() void` - Loads plugin data and starts listening for discord messages
+`Open() error` - Starts listening for discord messages with a recommended number of shards

+`OpenShards(shardCount int) error` - Starts listening for discord messages with a specified number of shards

+`OpenShard(shardCount int, shardID int) error` - Starts listening for discord messages as a specific shard

 `Save() void` - Writes all plugin data to disk